 If I take a leave of absence, do I have to start repaying my loans?

 Not immediately.
-The Direct Stafford loan has a grace period of 6 months before repayment begins.
+The Direct Loan has a grace period of 6 months before repayment begins.
 When you take a leave of absence you will not have to repay your loan(s) until the Grace Period is used up.
-If you have used up the Grace Period when you graduate you will be responsible for repaying your loan immediately.
+You have not used your Grace Period, if you return to school at least half-time before the end of the six month period.
+However, if you return to school after six months, and you have used the Grace Period when you graduate, you will be responsible for repaying your loan immediately.
 If your Grace Period has run out in the middle of your leave of absence, you may have to start making payments on your student loans.

 What if I withdraw?